Petra Tour from Tel Aviv (2 Days)

 On the second day we will tour Petra.
 One of the seven wonders of the world, and Jordan’s most treasured attraction, Petra is an unforgettable place.
 It was carved into the red rocks of the soaring cliffs in the early 1st century as the tomb of a Nabataean king, and was hidden under sand for centuries before recently becoming accessible again.

 We will enter through the Siq, a narrow gorge, and tour the Treasury and Amphitheater with our guide who will explain the sites and history as you marvel at the beauty of each structure.
 Then you will have free time to continue individually as you wish: climb to the Royal Tombs, walk down the Roman Cardo, hike up to the Monastery, and explore the different sites.
-We will meet up for lunch in Wadi Musa before returning back to Tel Aviv via the Allenby border crossing.
+We will meet up for lunch in Wadi Musa before returning back to Jerusalem via the Allenby border crossing.

 This fully guided tour, including full transportation and comprehensive information, can be further enhanced by using our travel app for smartphones and tablets.
 The app provides you with maps, information and pictures, can be downloaded for free on our site before you embark on the trip so it will not require an internet connection.
 You can also explore the sites on your own, without the guide, if you prefer to do so.